 After writing the command hit enter and wait a few seconds while the changes are made.

-Go back to the file explorer and see if the file attributes are back to normal.
+Go back to the file explorer and see how your files are back to normal.